Why handling the conflagration in Egypt will be tricky for the president at home, as well as abroad

 Obama is Jimmy Carter

 This analytic framework for understanding Obama's presidency has been kicking around for a while, and doesn't just come from Republicans.
-(See Richard Cohen on "Obama's Carter problem
+(See Richard Cohen on "Obama's Carter problem" from last October.)

 This argument seems most likely to take hold if the turmoil in Egypt leads to either of two outcomes: 1) uprising/revolution followed by a democratically-elected government dominated by Islamists or 2) a brutal crackdown on pro-democracy forces by the lame duck Mubarak government, followed by rapidly-conducted elections marred by fraud that elevate one of his cronies into power and change little (except opinion on the Arab street about America).